 You can rent a board here and have a go, or stay at Unstad Surf Camp for a few days, take a surf class, and learn from the experts.

-Btw, if you’re passing by to have a look at the surf, stop at Unstad Surf Camp and try their special cinnamon rolls!
+By the way, if you’re passing by to look at the surf, stop at Unstad Surf Camp and try their special cinnamon rolls!
 They are unbelievably good.

 15. Mountain Skiing